beautycrypto/beautycrypto/README.md

-- 👋 Hi, I’m @beautycrypto
+- 👋 Hi, I’m @beautyjacob
+I am new to tech, currently learning how to be a frontend developer.
 - 👀 I’m interested in ... metaverse, nft and new ecosysterm
-- 🌱 I’m currently learning ... copywrite and content  creation on crypto currency
+- 🌱 I’m done learning ... copywrite and content  creation on crypto currency
 - 💞️ I’m looking to collaborate on ...any project, as anything, it will be super exciting working with crypto knowledge
 - 📫 How to reach me ...